srsudar/bootstrap-baked/README.md

 the navbar isn't configured by default.
 This repo starts you out with a Boostrap site that uses hrefs to to navigate via the navbar.
 Further, the html for the navbar and footer are DRYed out using the [grunt-bake] (https://github.com/MathiasPaumgarten/grunt-bake) templating engine.

 The default tasks that ship with `yo webapp` are configured to play nice with grunt-bake.
+I've also changed the default `nav-pills` style navbar that shipped with `yo webapp` to instead use a responsive navbar that resizes and changes to a dropdown on small screens.

 You can use this project as a starting point for you own sites, as well as an example of how to use grunt-bake with the webapp tasks.